“How do I get out of this now?!”

 “What will they think of ME?”

-Your Inner Mean Girl loves to make the situation all about you.
+Your mind loves to make the situation all about you.
 But what if instead of thinking what could happen to you, you focused on how you can help other people?

 When I focused on her and how to make her feel welcome and comfortable, everything shifted.
 I relaxed and started chatting away – all fears of making a fool of myself disappeared.